Custom Instrumentation

 Provider-Specific Implementation

-Provider | Custom Headers Implementation | Special Considerations |
+Provider | Implementation Method | Notes |

 ---|---|---|

-OpenAI | extra_headers parameter | Standard implementation |
+OpenAI | extra_headers parameter | Native support in API calls |

-Azure OpenAI | extra_headers parameter | Standard implementation |
+Azure OpenAI | extra_headers parameter | Native support in API calls |

-Anthropic | extra_headers parameter | Standard implementation |
+Anthropic | extra_headers parameter | Native support in API calls |

-AWS Bedrock | extra_headers parameter | Requires callback registration first |
+AWS Bedrock | track_context() | Use for per-inference calls without needing boto3 callback registration |

-LangChain | PayiCallbackHandler | Uses callbacks instead of headers |
+LangChain | PayiCallbackHandler | Uses a callback handler pattern instead of headers |

 Related Resources